 The creator and star, British comedian Greg Davies is the crime scene cleaner Wicky, whose ‘work starts where others pass in horror’ (from episode two).
 In every stand alone episode, Wicky restores a blood spattered scene of murder or gruesome accidental death to its pre-gore state.
 But he spends less time cleaning and more time hanging out with the protagonist of each episode over cups of tea, wheelchair races down the street, or bouncing around on space hoppers.
 And these scenes offer opportunities for each character to lay bare their vulnerabilities, a bit like therapy.

-And therapy might be a long bow, but isn’t therapy essentially a way to get to the core of our soft underbellies through a contrived relationship with another?
+It might be a long bow, but isn’t therapy basically a way to get to the core of our soft underbellies through a contrived relationship with another?
 In this sense, Wicky’s interactions with the characters offer each a road to either redemption, freedom, salvation, atonement, renewal, love … There’s a healing of sorts, a cleaning up of the mess each character has made of their lives.
+The Cleaner is a bit like a comedic version of In Treatment, and definitely less up its own arse.
 And those of us who’ve subjected ourselves to the therapeutic process know that sometimes, the best kind of therapy can feel more combative than embracing.

 Which is why the more volatile of Wicky’s interactions are the funniest, and perhaps the most poignant.
 In episode two for instance, the pompous writer Terence Redford (played by David Mitchell) is condescending and irritable.
 But the dialogue between Redford and Wicky is so well paced, and delivered with just enough snark that the ending feels like a relief that sweetens its surprise.
 And you can’t help warming to the irascible Redford just a little.